Causes of Pain and Burning in the Achilles Tendon

 Injury to your Achilles tendon can cause pain, burning, redness, and swelling.
 The Achilles tendon is a thick tendon that attaches your calf muscles to your heel bone.
 It is crucial for walking, running, and jumping.

-Like all tendons, the Achilles tendon is strong, but not very flexible.
-It can only stretch so far.
-When it goes beyond its limits, it becomes inflamed (tendonitis) or tears (rupture).
+When the Achilles tendon is stretched beyond its limits, it becomes inflamed (tendonitis) or tears (rupture).
 Stress or injury to the Achilles tendon can cause discomfort that can range from a slight ache and stiffness to severe Achilles tendon pain.
+Over time, this can develop into a degenerative condition called tendinosis.

 This article covers Achilles tendonitis, tendinosis, and rupture and how they can cause Achilles tendon pain.
 It will also discuss when to see a healthcare provider, what diagnosis entails, and how Achilles tendon pain can be treated and prevented.